Phryne: Model

 In ancient literature, hetairai were often said to have modelled for famous artists: for instance Aristides of Thebes was said to have painted Leontion.
-Phryne was particularly associated with the sculptor Praxiteles, and reputedly the model for both him and the painter Apelles.
+Phryne was particularly associated with the sculptor Praxiteles, and was reputedly the model for both him and the painter Apelles.

-Phryne is most famously associated with Praxiteles' Aphrodite of Knidos, the first three-dimensional and monumentally sized female nude in ancient Greek art.
+Phryne is most famously associated with Praxiteles' Aphrodite of Knidos.
+Produced in the mid-fourth century, this was the first three-dimensional and monumentally sized female nude in ancient Greek art.
 However, the historicity of this association is doubtful.
 The only source for the connection is Athenaeus.
 The sixth-century rhetorician Choricius of Gaza also says that Praxiteles used her as a model for a statue of Aphrodite, though according to him it was one commissioned by the Spartans.
-It is not mentioned by other ancient authors who discuss both Phryne and the Aphrodite of Knidos, such as the first-century AD Roman author Pliny the Elder; nor is the association mentioned in Pseudo-Lucian's extensive description of the Aphrodite of Knidos, or the eleven surviving ancient epigrams about the sculpture.
+It is not mentioned by other ancient authors who discuss both Phryne and the Aphrodite of Knidos, such as the first-century AD Roman author Pliny the Elder; nor is the association mentioned in Pseudo-Lucian's extensive description of the Aphrodite of Knidos, (Note: The identity and dates of Pseudo-Lucian are uncertain) or the eleven surviving ancient epigrams about the sculpture.
 In the second century, the theologian and philosopher Clement of Alexandria named the model not as Phryne but Cratina.

 Praxiteles also produced a golden or gilt statue of Phryne which was displayed – according to Pausanias dedicated by Phryne; according to Athenaeus by the Thespians – in the sanctuary of Apollo at Delphi.
 This may have been the first female portrait ever dedicated at Delphi; it is the only known statue of a woman alone to be dedicated before the Roman period.
-One of Praxiteles' sculptures of Eros was said to have been inspired by his desire for Phryne; this was displayed in Thespiae alongside two other sculptures by Praxiteles, one of Aphrodite and one of Phryne herself.
+One of Praxiteles' sculptures of Eros, the god of sexual desire, was said to have been inspired by his desire for Phryne, and he later gifted it to her.
+In the version of the story told by Pausanias, Phryne tricked Praxiteles by pretending that his studio was on fire; when he mourned the loss of the statue of Eros she knew that he believed it to be his most beautiful work and thus requested that he gift it to her.
+Phryne later had the statue installed in Thespiae alongside two other sculptures by Praxiteles, one of Aphrodite and one of Phryne herself.
 According to Pliny, Phryne was also the model for Praxiteles' sculpture of a smiling courtesan, which may have originally been displayed in Athens.

 Like Praxiteles, Apelles used Phryne as a model for Aphrodite.
 According to Athenaeus, he was inspired by the sight of Phryne walking naked into the sea at Eleusis to use her as a model for his painting of Aphrodite Anadyomene (Aphrodite rising from the sea).
 (Note: Alternatively, Pliny reports that Alexander the Great's mistress Campaspe was the model for Apelles' Aphrodite.)
 This was displayed at the sanctuary of Asclepius on the Greek island of Kos before being taken to Rome by the emperor Augustus; by the first century AD it appears to have been one of Apelles' best-known works.